Construction of the discrete hull for the combinatorics of a regular pentagonal tiling of the plane: Combinatorial tilings

+\begin{defn} [pentagonal combinatorial tiling] We say that $(X,\fE)$ is pentagonal if the closure of each 2-cell contains five 0-cells and five 1-cells. \end{defn}

+\begin{defn}[subdivision of a pentagonal tiling] Given a pentagonal tiling $\fE$, we define the combinatorial tiling $\omega(\fE)$ by replacing each pentagon of $\fE$ by the rule $\omega$ shown in Figure \ref{f:subdivisionmapnew}.
+More precisely, The 0-cells of $\fE$ are 0-cells of $\omega(\fE)$.
+The 1-cell $(e,a)$ from Figure \ref{f:subdivisionmapnew} subdivides into a 0-cell $p$ and two 1-cells $(e,p)$, $(p,a)$.
+The 2-cell $(a,b,c,e,d)$ subdivides into five 0-cells, ten 1-cells, and six 2-cells as shown in Figure \ref{f:subdivisionmapnew}. \end{defn} The \emph{subdivision of a patch of a pentagonal tiling} is defined in a similar way.

-\begin{defn}[finite CW-complex \emph{$K_n$}] Define $K_0$ as a combinatorial pentagon, which is a space homeomorphic to the closed unit disk with five distinguished points on its boundary.
-Define $K_n:=\omega^n(K_0)$, $n\in\N_0$.
-Every $K_n$ has a distinguished central pentagon.
+\begin{defn}[Superpentagon \emph{$K_n$}] Define $K_0$ as a combinatorial pentagon, which is a space homeomorphic to the closed unit disk with five distinguished points on its boundary.
+Define $K_n:=\omega^n(K_0)$, $n\in\N_0$ where $\N_0:=\N\cup\{0\}$.
+See Figure \ref{f:Kn}.
+Every $K_n$ has a distinguished central pentagon, namely the black pentagon shown in Figure \ref{f:Kn}.
 We define $\iota_n:K_n\to K_{n+1}$ as an embedding which maps the central pentagon of $K_n$ to the central pentagon of $K_{n+1}$. \end{defn} \begin{defn}[the combinatorial tiling \emph{$K$}] Define the complex as the direct limit of the sequence of the finite CW-complexes $K_n$ and embeddings $\iota_n$.
 It has a canonical CW-structure coming from the CW-structure of the complexes $K_n$, where $K_n$ is obtained from $K_{n-1}$ by attaching finitely many cells.
 Each cell in the limit $K$ is the image of a cell in $K_n$ for some $n$. \end{defn}